forcedotcom/salesforcedx-vscode/contributing/publishing.md

 ## Creating a Release Branch

 The release branch is typically created from a scheduled job in CircleCI.
-This scheduled job creates the release branch off of the `develop` branch on Tuesdays at 7 PM PST.
+This scheduled job creates the release branch off of the `develop` branch on Mondays at 3 PM GMT (i.e. 7AM or 8AM Pacific time depending on daylight savings).
 Release branches are in the format `release/vxx.yy.zz`.

-## Generating the Change Log

-We generate the change log based off of the new commits that are being staged for production.
+Creating a release branch automatically generates the change log based off of the new commits that are being staged for production.
 The change log generator helps us automate the process of generating the `CHANGELOG.md` with the correct format and commits being staged.

-To run the change log generator:

-1. Run `git pull` to make sure your local changes are up to date.
-1. Open the Command Palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS).
-1. Search for `Tasks: Run Task`.
-1. Select `Create Change Log`.
-1. When prompted for the `Release Version` leave the value blank to let the script grab the latest release version for you.
-If you'd like to use a different value from the latest, this can be provided in this prompt manually.
-1. Verify the changelog entries' workitems in GUS
-   1. have the correct scheduled builds (Example: offcore.tooling.51.4.0 if the current release is 51.4.0).
-   2. are closed.
-1. Create a PR with the updated changelog against the release branch
-   1. Add PDT's liaison from [Doc Maintainers](https://github.com/orgs/forcedotcom/teams/doc-maintainers/members) as reviewer
+## Verifying the Change Log
+One of the members of [Doc Maintainers](https://github.com/orgs/forcedotcom/teams/doc-maintainers/members) would review the changelog and make any changes to the release branch.

 ## Merging the Release Branch into Main